mendix/docs/howtogeneral/mendixcloud/node-permissions.md

 ### 4 Technical Contact

 The Technical Contact manages the cloud node and can edit the privileges of regular team members with the **View Deploy and Monitor** permissions.
 Only the Technical Contact can give his user role to another team member by clicking **Change to Technical Contact**.
+After this, the new user has the Technical Contact role, the old user does not.

 The Technical Contact of the app is the first point of contact for [Mendix Support](https://www.support.mendix.com), and will receive alerts regarding the cloud node.